Daintree Daytrip: Tips for a Self Driving Tour From Cairns

 Travel NQ fast facts:

-- It takes approx. 3 hours to drive from Cairns all the way to Cape Tribulation
+- It takes approx. 3 hours to drive from Cairns (2 hours from Port Douglas) to Cape Tribulation

-- The road is only sealed as far as Cape Tribulation, beyond this there is 32kms of unsealed road on the Bloomfield Track
+- The road is sealed and accessible to all traffic as far as Cape Tribulation but beyond this there is 32kms of unsealed road on the Bloomfield Track to Cooktown

-- There is only one fuel station on the north side of the ferry, which is halfway along to Cape Trib
+- There is only one fuel station on the north side of the ferry

 - There are quite a few good Daintree accommodation options if you choose to stay, including some at the top in Cape Trib.